 The Inspire 3 and its predecessor share the same aesthetic.
 The tracker is available in a variety of colours, and a selection of straps, including a stainless steel mesh band, is also available.
 If you’re engaged in any activity, such as boxing, that prevents you from wearing the Inspire 3 on your wrist, you can always choose to utilise the clip.

 As usual, the tracker is designed to be worn constantly so that both waking and sleeping behaviour may be monitored.
-Additionally, it maintains its water resistance for 50 metres.
+Additionally, it maintains its water resistance for 50 meters.

 Fitbit Charge 4